Create a Killer Resume and Cover Letter

 Targeted resume – This format is generally used when you are applying for a specific job or role – Targeted Resume Sample

-I remember when my son got his first really complicated Lego set.
-It was one of those really large boxes of Legos and I’m sure it was some type of spaceship.
+I remember when my son got his first complicated Lego set.
+It was one of those really large boxes of Legos, and I’m sure it was some type of spaceship.

-He wanted me to help him put it together and we decided to do it in pieces.
-You know how it is with Legos, you have a picture of the “finished” product, but no real set of instructions.
+He wanted me to help him put it together, so we decided to do it in pieces.
+You know how it is with Legos: You have a picture of the “finished” product but no real set of instructions.

 We earn a commission if you click this link and make a purchase at no additional cost to you.